 Painting and Drawing: Beginners L1

-Learn the basics of drawing and painting in a practical, informative way, in a friendly and supportive atmosphere.
+Learn the basics of drawing and painting in an experimental, practical and informative way.
+During the course you will build your creative skills and gain confidence, whilst in a friendly and supportive atmosphere.

 Who is this course for

 This course is for beginners.
 No previous experience or skill is required.
 Each course is one term long but the 3 terms are structured to run over the year.
 Beginners may also enter in terms 2 or 3, when they can benefit from working alongside those with a little more experience.

 Each term will have a different focus: in term one drawing, term two painting and term three mixed media and collage, but this is not exclusive and each term will include practical exercises using all of these different disciplines.

 Term 1 is devoted to drawing: to begin with you will experiment with a variety of black and white media (including pencil, ink and charcoal).
 You will work mainly from observation, starting with simple still-life exercises: developing basic pictorial skills such as mark-making, line, tone, perspective and composition.
 Colour will be introduced towards the end of term one, firstly with coloured drawing materials (pencils, chalks) and then using acrylic paint.
 You will learn about basic colour mixing, the colour wheel and tone in colour as well as continuing to develop your skills in observation and composition.